Are you aware of how productive your employees are?

 Employers aren’t legally obligated to allow employees to take smoke breaks.
 However, if your company does allow employees to step out for a smoke, you might want to ask them to make up the hours at the end of the day to make up for lost time.
 This could be a way to keep both parties happy.

 It’s important that managers keep an eye on the situation and get employees back on track.
-If you have one or two “chatty Cathy’s” in the workplace, be sure to approach them in private.
+If you have one or two “chatty Cathy’s or Colin’s” in the workplace, be sure to approach them in private.
 Don’t make a scene in front of other employees.

 Be transparent with them and be sure they know the policy on work deadlines.
-Someone who has hard deadlines and intense projects to work on, doesn’t have time to spend a half hour gossiping about the most recent episode of “This Is Us”.
+Someone who has hard deadlines and intense projects to work on, doesn’t have time to spend a half hour socializing.
 Maybe it’s time that employee had a performance review.

 If you find you have a group of employees who are socializing frequently and seem to be distracted, take a deeper look at the situation.
 Maybe they need to problem solve an issue or as a group relieve stress during a busy time.
 Set up a time to speak to the group together to discuss what can be done.